typescript-eslint/tslint-to-eslint-config/docs/API.md

 ## Standalone Lint Conversion API

-> ⚠ This area of code is still considered experimental.
-> Use at your own risk.
-> Please file an issue on GitHub if you'd like to see changes.

 Portions of the individual lint conversion steps within `convertTSLintConfig` are each available as exported functions as well.

 * **[`findOriginalConfigurations`](#findOriginalConfigurations)** takes in an object of original configuration locations and retrieves their raw and computed contents.